sabbour/appgw-aseilbssl/README.md

  -FrontendSSLCertificatePath "path\to\wildcard_domain_com.pfx"
  -SSLTermination
 ```

+### Adding additional apps/domains to the environment
+Every time you need to connect a Web App to the Application Gateway, you can run the **Add-WebAppToAppGw.ps1** PowerShell script to complete the configuration,

 ## Connecting to your App Service Environment
 + Once the environment is ready and the DNS propagates, open http://yourappname.domain.com and https://yourappname.domain.com, both should work and the latter should be using End-to-End SSL.
 Note that the **REMOTE_ADDR** is actually the IP of the Application Gateway.